Skip to content Skip to sidebar Skip to footer

 Stage 2: Drying and Scab Formation

 After a few days of treatment, the hot spot starts to dry out.
 A scab forms, the redness fades, and your dog usually feels less itchy and restless.
-This stage is a sign the healing process is working.
+This stage is a sign that the healing process is working.

 Stage 3: New Skin and Hair Growth